Form and function

 |

+The terms Predicator and Modifier are not statutory in the National Curriculum, nor are the labels adjective phrase and adverb phrase.
 It may be useful to revisit the relevant pages on word classes, phrases, clauses and function labels if you need to.

-- The boy kissed the girl.
+- The plumber fixed the tap.

 We can use a table to show the form/function interface more clearly: